jps64/docker-nextcloud/README.md

 # Introduction

 `Dockerfile` to create a [Docker](https://www.docker.com/) container image for [Nextcloud](https://nextcloud.com/).
-Build on thhe great work by sameersbn.
+Build on the great work by sameersbn.

 Nextcloud is a self-hosted open source application for file hosting and sharing.